menacit/demystifying_confidential_computing/index.md

 ![bg right:30%](images/lion_statue.jpg)

 <!--
-- Kidnap an actual engineer
+- Kidnap an actual engineer / go to OSFC
 - Talking smack about the CIA triad
 - No magic wand for availability, this ain't a "block chain" technology -->